 Definitely not, and that's good.
 People's faith is precious to them, going to mass, having those moral guidelines, a way of living life with love.
 Faith inspires goodness and compassion, all those beautiful ideals at the heart of the Church's teachings.
 BY THE GRACE OF GOD is not anti-Church, but it wants the Church to open its eyes to these criminal acts, clean house and rise again.
+And maybe allow priests, hetero or homo, to have a sex life of their own and let children figure theirs out without interference.

 During the press conference, your character sticks to the facts with the ruthless determination of an American film hero.
 That's the powerful thing about the film, it sticks to the facts without accusing anyone.
 François wanted me to keep that press conference scene simple and factual.
 There was no need to be emphatic.
 The righteous energy came out naturally in the tone of my voice.
 The factual nature of the script becomes even more troubling as the actors embody the characters, adding their humanity and bringing the audience into the story.
-At one point during the shoot I was watching Swann and Josiane talking in the distance and it dawned on me that this story I knew by heart was taking on a new dimension.
+At one point during the shoot I was watching Swann and Josiane talking inthe distance and it dawned on me that this story I knew by heart was taking on a new dimension.